Paper & Converting Machinery

-Consider a different approach: It often surprises lenders and companies that most machines valued for removal are worth a fraction of their original value.
-As such Gordon Brothers recommends consideration of a business valuation overlay, in which machinery is valued to remain in place and in operation.
+Consider a Different Approach: It often surprises lenders and companies that most machines valued for removal are worth a fraction of their original value.
+That is why Gordon Brothers recommends an in-place appraisal with a business valuation overlay, in which machinery is valued to remain in place and in operation.
 This approach allows appraisers to consider income-generating and cash-flow aspects of the business that are not considered when estimating liquidation values for removal.
 This detailed business analysis attributes some portion of the overall enterprise value to the machinery.
 The valuation principles applied combine the knowledge of the productive capacity of the plants with the knowledge of the demand for and profitability of the products it produces in the current competitive environment.

 By performing a business valuation simultaneous with the process of valuing the machinery and equipment, it is possible to determine the amount of value within the framework of the entire enterprise, as returns (deductions) are taken for other contributory asset categories (working capital, real estate, and identifiable intangibles).
 This value conclusion is representative of all physical depreciation and functional and economic obsolescence affecting the value of the equipment, quantified through the valuation of the business enterprise.
 While many lenders are wary of incurring the additional expense of a business valuation overlay, it can be a more accurate way of determining the true value of paper machines.

 Beware of environmental Considerations: Regardless of the valuation scenario, lenders must take care to protect themselves from environmental liabilities.
 Manufacturing paper and pulp uses large amounts of wood fiber, water, steam, and chemicals.
 This process generates waste streams, which must be properly treated and disposed of into the air, municipal sewage, nearby waterways, or landfills.
 Over time environmental laws have evolved necessitating significant capital investments to improve the remediation of these environmentally sensitive waste streams.